This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Harvesting happens several times a year, so if you want to see the rice paddies fully grown before the harvest, be sure to visit between February and May or September and early November.

 February is, as you might know, the end of the rainy season while November is the beginning.
 So keep in mind that you probably will experience some rain and cloudy days during these months.
-February is still my favorite month to travel in Bali because everything is looking lush after the rainy season, just with fewer tourists around.
+February is still my favorite month to travel in Bali because everything looks lush after the rainy season, just with fewer tourists around.

 Please be respectful and remember that the rice terraces are people’s livelihood.
 Don’t pull the rice plants up or walk outside the marked paths.
 And don’t photograph the people working hard in the fields, unless you get their permission.